obalderes/project1-pd7/GROUP_2/README.md

 YOU HAVE TO RATE ALL THE USERS AT ONCE.
 Errors can be caused by not filling out\
  every bubble, we did not get a try-catch thing set up.

-ratings as of now do not replace themselves as they entered.
-We are working on \
-a method to do this.

 Hey guys.
 We should all exchange e-mails!
 Mine is brainmonkey95@gmail.com - DK